Skip to Content

 Apples are one of the most popular fruits for several reasons: they’re affordable, easy to find, and most people enjoy their taste.

-However, apples are not a keto-friendly fruit due to their high natural sugar content.
-One apple can contain up to 25 grams of sugar, which is way too much for a keto diet.
+However, apples are not keto-friendly fruits due to their high natural sugar content.
+One apple can contain up to 25 grams of sugar, which is too much for a keto diet.

 All that fructose will be a problem for anyone who is insulin-resistant.

-Apples are not keto because, if you take into account the high concentration of sugar in each apple, the carbs are too high to be allowed on a keto diet.
+Apples are not keto because, if you consider the high sugar concentration in each apple, the carbs are too high to be allowed on a keto diet.
 Just one apple will kick you out of ketosis real quick.

 Chayote “Apple” Crisp Recipe